terraform-ibm-modules/terraform-ibm-landing-zone-vpc/README.md

 The `terraform-ibm-landing-zone-vpc` module previously included built-in VPN provisioning via the `vpn_gateways` variable.
 That functionality has now been extracted into a dedicated `terraform-ibm-site-to-site-vpn` module for better modularity, flexibility, and maintainability.

-> **Note:** The legacy VPN logic within the Landing Zone VPC module is still available *for now*, but it is officially **deprecated** and will be removed in an upcoming major release.
+> **Note:** The legacy VPN logic within the IBM Cloud Landing Zone VPC module is **deprecated** and will be removed in an upcoming major release.

 ## Migration Steps

 ### 1. Retain Legacy Behavior (Deprecated)

-If you're still using `vpn_gateways` within the Landing Zone VPC module, it will continue to work—for now.
+If you are still using `vpn_gateways` within the IBM Cloud Landing Zone VPC module, it will continue to work for now.
 However, you should see a deprecation warning:

 ```hcl
 module "landing_zone_vpc" {